shenef/Boktai-Speedrunning/src/zoktai/any.md

 - **Use ![][icon_dynamite] Dynamite whilst the Serpent is underwater to force it to jump at you.**
 - Only aim for the head and tail.
 - Break the bubbles to force it to jump at you.
-- You should reach **Lvl 34** after this fight.
+- You should reach **Lvl 33** after this fight.

-Open the blue chest for a ![][icon_circle_key] key, then take the new platform and backtrack to the first room to open the ↘️ door.
+Open the blue chest for a ![][icon_circle_key] key, then take the new platform.
+Use ![][icon_flame] Flame if you have remaining energy to melt the ice block, then continue to backtrack to the first room and open the ↘️ door.

 ## Undead Zone B4